Preface: The Future of Short Track Auto Racing

 Short track racing, with regard to the actual racers and race teams, has deteriorated into an abysmal state.
 Racers pay more than ever at the pit gate to participate, and are paid less than ever at the end of the event.
 From a racer’s perspective it seems as though tracks view race teams with contempt.

 The race teams are the people putting on the show.
 Let’s not forget that.
 The track management is responsible for keeping the racers pleased.
-Now I understand the difficulty of pleasing everybody, however, small incentives show appreciation for the competitors and showing appreciation for the racers creates a more positive environment throughout.
+Pleasing everybody is difficult, however, small incentives show appreciation for the competitors and showing appreciation for the racers creates a more positive environment throughout.

 Let’s talk about a real screwing for the racers: A local speedway director once stated, “There are little things right in front of our faces that are a problem in our sport, one being pit pass fees increasing when a visiting touring series shows up.”
 Think about that for a second.
 When an outside touring series shows up, it means the entry level racer has to pay around double for a pit pass.
 When they pay double, what do they get in return?
 Well…